 Reno is a rural area 100 miles northeast of Dallas near the Oklahoma border.
 The area is growing rapidly with new structures, businesses, and industries.
 This growth is good news but tax revenues can’t keep up with additional demands.
 Area residents are largely on low and fixed incomes thus unable to donate enough funds to enable the Department to purchase critical equipment.

-An Oximeter is especially important now, for instance, because an increase in structures creates even greater need for carbon monoxide testing.
+An Oximeter is especially important now because an increase in structures creates even greater need for carbon monoxide testing.
 The Department saw the Oximeter as a critical requirement for resident and firefighter safety, and asked FSF for help.
-They are purchasing it now with an FSF grant and will make available to neighboring communities.
+They are purchasing it with an FSF grant and will make available to neighboring communities.

 Orderville Fire Department, Orderville, Utah - $2,700 for New Helmets

 Orderville is a small community in southern Utah near Zion National

 Park.
 Their fire department is typical of the volunteer corps that

 are the first and often only line of fire protection for rural